WDI Inspection Services in Beaumont

 Frequently Asked Questions About WDI Inspections in Beaumont

-What is the difference between a WDO and WDI inspection?
+What’s the Difference Between a WDO and WDI Inspection?

-What is the difference between a WDO and WDI inspection?
-WDO stands for Wood-Destroying Organism, a broad term that can include things like fungi.
-In Texas, the state-regulated report is the WDI, or Wood-Destroying Insect, report.
-It focuses specifically on insects like termites, carpenter ants, and wood-boring beetles.
+WDO stands for Wood-Destroying Organism, a broader term that can include fungi and other organisms.
+In Texas, the state-regulated report is the WDI (Wood-Destroying Insect), which focuses specifically on termites, carpenter ants, and wood-boring beetles.
 We provide the official Texas WDI report that realtors and lenders require.

-Most lenders and real estate parties consider a Texas WDI report to be valid for 30 to 90 days after the inspection date.
-Because of this, we recommend scheduling your inspection as you get closer to your closing date to ensure the report remains current and accepted.
+Most lenders and real estate parties consider a Texas WDI report valid for 30 to 90 days after the inspection date.
+We recommend scheduling your WDI inspection in Beaumont as close to your closing date as practical so the report remains current and accepted by all parties.

-How often should homeowners in Beaumont get a WDI Inspection?
+How Often Should Beaumont Homeowners Get a WDI Inspection?

-Are Your Services Safe for Pets & Families?
+Are Your Treatments Safe for Pets and Families?

 Contact GuardTech Pest Management at (409) 996-2766 today to schedule your Beaumont pest inspection.